Beautiful Plants For Your Interior

 Beds constructed on free-draining soils will drain naturally, and permit deep rooting, so no problems should be foreseen going forward.

 Raised beds are perfect for gardens that have poor drainage or have a solid base such as concrete or paving.
 To make sure water drains properly from these raised beds be sure to add open-textured soil with sand if necessary.

 As mentioned above in the ‘construction’ phase, make holes in the sides of your raised beds so that excess water can escape easily during heavy water-logging rain.

 The right soil can be the difference between a flourishing bed and one that is barely hanging on.
 It’s important to know what plants you intend to grow before choosing your top layer of soil, as each type of plant has different needs in terms of soil, water retention and drainage.

-When adding soil start with a depth of around 10in (25cm), this is deep enough for most vegetables for example, but if it rains frequently as is often the case in the UK, use a 6in (15cm) layer of sharp sand beneath your prefered topsoil, this will allow excess moisture to drain freely without suffocating plant roots.
+When adding soil start with a depth of around 10in (25cm), this is deep enough for most vegetables, but if it rains frequently as is often the case in the UK, use a 6in (15cm) layer of sharp sand beneath your prefered topsoil, this will allow excess moisture to drain freely without suffocating plant roots.

-Raised beds on these impermeable surfaces, especially shallow ones, are a lot like pots, they need special care and attention.
-This type of bed will dry out quickly if you don’t take care of them by watering regularly and or replace the soil every few years when the beds drainage become impaired.
+Raised beds on impermeable surfaces, especially shallow ones, are a lot like pots, they need special care and attention.
+This type of bed will dry out quickly if you don’t take care of it by watering regularly and or replacing the soil every few years when the bed’s drainage becomes impaired.

-There are many ways to make a garden bed, but for beds deeper than 20in (50cm).
-One of the best methods is by removing the underlying topsoil from the chosen area and replacing it with subsoil, builder’s rubble or old inverted turves.
+There are many ways to make a garden bed but for beds deeper than 20in (50cm).
+One of the best methods is to remove the underlying topsoil from the chosen area and replace it with subsoil, builder’s rubble or old inverted turves.